-This chicken masala with curry-cut chicken is a mildly spicy, comforting dish made with aromatic spices, juicy bone-in chicken pieces, and a rich onion-tomato gravy.
+This chicken masala with curry-cut chicken is a mildly spicy, comforting dish made with aromatic spices, juicy bone-in chicken pieces, and a rich onion-tomato gravy!

 Jump to:

-Serving Suggestions
+Serving Ideas

-- Serve it with rice dishes like steamed plain rice or fragrant white cumin rice, and don’t forget a spoonful of green chutney, garlic chutney, or tangy tomato-onion chutney to elevate every bite with a burst of bold flavor.
+- Serve it with rice dishes like steamed plain rice or fragrant white cumin rice, and don’t forget a spoonful of green cilantro chutney, garlic chutney, or tangy tomato-onion chutney to elevate every bite with a burst of bold flavor.

 - With salads such as onion-lemon salad, cucumber beet salad, and nutty crunchy salad for a refreshing contrast.

-- Serve alongside raitas such as mix veg raita, boondi raita, and cucumber raita to beat the spices heat.
+- Serve alongside raitas such as mix veg raita, boondi raita, and cucumber raita to beat the spices' heat.

 - Drinks like lassi masala and mango lassi perfectly balance out the spiciness of this chicken masala curry.

-Tips
+Expert Tips

-- If you have leftover chicken masala, use it as a base to make a quick version of chicken biryani by layering it with cooked basmati rice and garnishing with fried onions and mint.
+- If you have leftover chicken masala, use it as a base to make a quick version of Bombay chicken biryani by layering it with cooked basmati rice and garnishing with fried onions and mint.

 - Crush dried fenugreek leaves before adding to enhance the depth of flavor.